 Germany and Algeria are currently negotiating a bilateral cultural agreement, which is intended to provide the basis for deeper cultural and academic cooperation between the two countries.

 The Goethe-Institut in Algiers was established in 1963 and has been operational again since 2002.
 Its activities focus on language work and cooperation in the field of education.
-Four Algerian schools are part of the Schools: Partners for the Future initiative (PASCH), and teach German as a foreign language.
+Five Algerian schools are part of the Schools: Partners for the Future initiative (PASCH), and teach German as a foreign language.
 The number of people learning German has doubled to 48,000 in only a few years.

 Since 2008, the German Archaeological Institute (DAI) and Algeria’s National Public Museum of Cherchell have cooperated on the restoration of archaeological artefacts, specialised training for staff, and the reorganisation of the Museum.